pereiragc/pereiragc.github.io/index.md

 layout: home
 ---

 Welcome!
-I'm a fifth year PhD student in the Economics Department at Columbia University.
+I'm a sixth year PhD student in the Economics Department at Columbia University.
 My main fields of interest are Macroeconomics and Public Economics.